lazybearcreations/sketch-lazyboards/README.md

 - If the layers are already in an Artboard, the duplicates will be placed in the same position relative to the top left corner of each Artboard.
 - If the layers are already in an Artboard, the layers will not be duplicated to the Artboard where they originate.

-Step 1.
-Select all the layers you wish to duplicate and all the Artboards that you wish to duplicate the layers to.
+1. Select all the layers you wish to duplicate and all the Artboards that you wish to duplicate the layers to.
-Step 2.
-Select `Plugins` > `Lazyboards` > `Duplicate to selected Artboards`
+2. Select `Plugins` > `Lazyboards` > `Duplicate to selected Artboards`